+The County of Santa Barbara has provided all currently available industry guidance in accordance with the State’s Blueprint for a Safer Economy.
+The goal is to create a safe clean environment for workers and customers.
+California has revised criteria for loosening and tightening restrictions on activities.
+Every county in California is assigned to a tier based on its rate of new cases and positivity.
 Review the guidance that is relevant to your workplace, prepare a plan based on the guidance for your industry, and put it into action.
 When complete, you can post the industry-specific checklist in your workplace to show your customers and your employees that you’ve reduced the risk and are open for business.

 Professional sports venues will operate without audiences and will need to follow the guidance and processes of both office workspaces and retail outlets.
 However, there will only be one attestation to be completed.

 Outdoor and indoor sporting events, assemblies, and other activities that require close contact or that would promote congregating are not permitted at this time.
 Conditioning and training should take place outside, where practicable, and indoor sports activities should follow local guidance for gyms and fitness centers, including requirements for physical distancing, face coverings, and occupancy.